-Key Stage Two: R.W.I groups will take the form of an intervention during literacy sessions for those children with the greatest need in Year 3/4.
+Key Stage Two: R.W.I groups will take the form of an intervention during curriculum lessons for those children in Year 3/4.
 In Year 5/6 the 'Fresh Start' Programme will be implemented as an intervention.

 Writing

 We aim to develop the children's ability to produce well structured, detailed writing in which the meaning is made clear and which engages the interest of the reader.
 Attention is paid throughout the school to the formal structures of English, grammatical detail, punctuation and spelling.